-Purchased Services - Amounts paid for personal services rendered by personnel who are not on the payroll of the District School Board and other services which the Board may purchase.
-While a product may or may not result from the transaction, the primary reason for the purchase is the service provided in order to obtain the desired results.
+- 530000 Purchased Services Amounts paid for personal services rendered by personnel who are not on the payroll of the district school board, and other services that the board may purchase.
+While a product may or may not result from the transaction, the primary reason for the purchase is the service provided. - 531000 Professional and Technical Services Services that by their nature can be performed only by persons with specialized skills and knowledge acquired through intensive academic preparation.
+Included are the services of architects, engineers, auditors, dentists, medical doctors, lawyers, consultants and accountants.

+531100 Subawards Under Subagreements First \$25,000 - For sub-agreements reported under Professional and Technical Services, record the first \$25,000 of each subaward.
+Only used for grant funds.

+531200 Subawards Under Subagreements In Excess of \$25,000 - For subagreements reported under Professional and Technical Services, record all subawards in excess of \$25,000 regardless off the period covered.
+Only used for grant funds.

-- 531000 Professional and Technical Services Services which by their nature can be performed only by persons with specialized skills and knowledge which are acquired through intensive academic preparation.
-Included are the services of architects, engineers, auditors, dentists, medical doctors, lawyers, consultants, accountants, etc. - 531100 Sub-agreements for services, including sub-awards, when a part or all of an instructional or support activity for which the District is responsible is conducted by a third party rather than by the District. (less than or equal to first \$25,000.00, only used for grants) - 531200 Sub-agreements for services, including sub-awards, when a part or all of an instructional or support activity for which the District is responsible is conducted by a third party rather than by the District. (in excess of \$25,000.00, only used for grants) - 532000 Insurance and Bond Premium Expenditures for all types of insurance coverage other than group insurance (523000) such as property, liability, fidelity and bond premiums. - 533000 Travel Costs Transportation, meals, hotel, registration fees, and other expenses associated with traveling on business for the District School Board.
-Payments for per diem in lieu of reimbursement for subsistence (room and board) also are charged here. - 533001 Class "C" Meal Allowance Claims for meal allowances which result from out-of-county travel that did not require the traveler to be away from his/her work location overnight is included in the "Class C Meals" Column on MIS #110-Voucher for Reimbursement of Travel Expenses. - 533002 In-County Mileage Reimbursement Reimbursement for work-related travel between District and school sites within the county. - 535000 Outside Repairs and Maintenance Expenditures for repairs and maintenance services not provided directly by District personnel.
+- 532000 Insurance and Bond Premium Expenditures for all types of insurance coverage other than (523000) group insurance such as property, liability, fidelity and bond premiums. - 533000 Travel Costs for transportation, meals, hotels, registration fees, and other expenditures associated with traveling on business for the district school board.
+Payments for per diem in lieu of reimbursement for subsistence (room and board) also are charged here.
+Also includes is student travel authorized by the district school board, including student admission fees on field trips.

+533001 Class "C" - Meal Allowance - Claims for meal allowances which result from out-of-county travel that did not require the traveler to be away from his/her work location overnight is included in the "Class C Meals" Column on MIS #110-Voucher for Reimbursement of Travel Expenses.

+533002 In-County Mileage Reimbursement - Reimbursement for work-related travel between District and school sites within the county.

+535000 Outside Repairs and Maintenance - Expenditures for repairs and maintenance services not provided directly by district personnel.
 This includes contracts and agreements covering the upkeep of grounds, buildings and equipment.
-Cost of new construction, renovating and remodeling are not included here but are considered under Capital Outlay.
+Cost for new construction, renovations and remodeling are not included here but are included under Capital Outlay.

-535xxx In-House Repairs and Maintenance - Expenditures for repairs/maintenance provided directly by District school personnel.
-(In-House Maintenance Services)
+535xxx In-House Repairs and Maintenance - Expenditures for repairs and maintenance provided directly by District school personnel.
+(In-house Maintenance Services)

-535001 Maintenance - Miscellaneous

-535002 Maintenance - Electrical

-535003 Maintenance - Plumbing

-535004 Maintenance - Carpentry

-535005 Maintenance - Painting

-535006 Maintenance - Roofing

-535007 Maintenance - Grounds

-535008 Maintenance - A/C and Filters

-535009 Maintenance - Tile
+535001 Maintenance - Miscellaneous 535002 Maintenance - Electrical 535003 Maintenance - Plumbing 535004 Maintenance - Carpentry 535005 Maintenance - Painting 535006 Maintenance - Roofing 535007 Maintenance - Grounds 535008 Maintenance - A/C and Filters 535009 Maintenance - Tile 535010 Maintenance - Equipment Repair 535011 Maintenance - Small Engine

-- 536000 Rentals (Leases) Expenditures for leasing or renting land, buildings, films and equipment for both temporary and long-range use of the District School Board, rental of a bus or other vehicle when operated by District personnel.
-Also lease of data processing equipment, and similar rental agreements such as a software subscription fee to a web site (not purchased). - 537000 Communications Expenditures to provide telephone service, telegraph service, internet connection and postage for the District school system. - 538000 Public Utility Services Other Than Energy Services Expenditures for services usually provided by public utilities except energy services (See Object 540000).
-Examples include water, sewage and garbage collection. - 539000 Other Purchased Services Expenditures for all other purchased services not included above such as printing, binding, reproduction, pest control, and other non-professional purchased services. - 539100 Sub-agreements for services, including sub-awards, when a part or all of an instructional or support activity for which the District is responsible is conducted by a third party rather than by the District. (less than or equal to first \$25,000.00) - 539200 Sub-agreements for services, including sub-awards, when a part or all of an instructional or support activity for which the District is responsible is conducted by a third party rather than by the District. (in excess of \$25,000.00)
+- 536000 Rentals (Leases) Expenditures for leasing or renting land, buildings, films and equipment for both temporary and long-range use of the district school board.
+This object should be used for transportation using chartered buses or other vehicles not owned and operated by the school district, use function 7800 (Student Transportation Services).
+Also includes annual fees charged for support and maintenance of software, annual licenses or subscription, and annual access fees for electronic devices. - 537000 Communications Expenditures to provide telephone service, cellular phone service, internet connection and postage for the District school system. - 538000 Public Utility Services Other Than Energy Services Expenditures for services usually provided by public utilities except energy services (See Object 540000, Energy Services).
+Examples include water, sewage and garbage collection. - 539000 Other Purchased Services Expenditures for all other purchased services not included above such as printing, binding, reproduction, pest control, and other non-professional purchased services.

+539100 Subawards Under Subagreements First \$25,000 - For sub-agreements reported under Other Purchased Services, record the first \$25,000 of each subaward.
+Only used for grant funds.